mrkaleArduinoLib/gbj_appcore/README.md

 ## getResetReason()

 #### Description
-The method returns a boot reason of the recent microcontroller from [result codes](#results) begining with _BOOT\__.
+The method returns a boot reason result code of the recent microcontroller restart from [result codes](#results) begining with _BOOT\__.
 * The method is valid only for microcontrollers ESP5266 and ESP32.
-For other it returns always unknown boot reason.
+For others it returns always unknown boot reason.

 #### Syntax
     ResultCodes getResetReason()